optimizely/agent/docs/readme-sync/deploy-as-a-microservice/012 - quickstart-with-docker.md

-# Getting Started Guide
+---
+title: "Quickstart with Docker"
+excerpt: ""
+slug: "quickstart-with-docker"
+hidden: true
+metadata:
+  title: "Agent Quickstart with Docker - Optimizely Full Stack"
+createdAt: "2020-05-21T20:35:58.387Z"
+updatedAt: "2020-07-14T20:51:52.458Z"
+---

-This is a brief guide showing how to run Agent locally via Docker and how to access some of the common API endpoints.
+This is a brief quickstart showing how to run Agent locally via Docker and how to access some of the common API endpoints.
 If Docker is not installed then you can download it [here](https://docs.docker.com/install/).

 ## Running locally via Docker